In-For-Disaster-Analytics/metadata-schema/metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: File Format
 **Description**: The file format of the digital object.
-Used when a data files are uploaded to TDIS.
+Used when a data files are uploaded to REDI.
 **Use**: Strongly Recommended
 **Conditional**: No
 **Use Condition**: None